Course code: HE20608

 OverviewAbout this course

+Studying this course will prepare you to excel in education, training and assessment across different settings like TAFE NSW, private organisations and corporate training.
 You’ll also learn how to mentor and support staff and how to analyse workplace and student issues to find and develop alternative solutions.
-The course includes a thorough look at adult learning models and how they work in real teaching situations.
+Explore adult learning models and understand how they work in real teaching situations.

 OutcomesWhat you'll gain